 - Fishing: Do not fish from the shore.
 Doing so may put you on the crocodilic lunch menu.
 You may see others doing it, but we highly recommend you avoid the water’s edge by several metres at least.

 - Never play shoving games near water.
 Your friend in the unprotected water is not something you want to see in the tropics of northern Australia.

 - Fish safely: This photo is an example of how not to fish in the N.T.
 They are both standing up…. in a tinny…. in the swamps & mangroves.
 A recipe for disaster.
-Never go fishing in a tinny or other small water craft.
-There are crocs out there 4, 5 & although rare, around 6 metres in length and occasionally even longer, and crocs of those sizes can weigh in excess of 1000kg (1 Tonne).
+Never go fishing in a tinny or other small watercraft.
+There are crocs out there 4, 5 & although rare, around 6 metres in length.
+Crocs of those sizes can weigh in excess of 1000kg (1 Tonne).
 You may be able to out-run crocs on land, but you’ll never out-swim them.
-Tinnies, canoes, kayaks and other small watercraft are easily over-turned by large crocs.
+Tinnies, canoes, kayaks and other small watercraft are easily overturned by large crocs.
 Once in the water, you are lunch.
 The operators we use are registered and insured.
-They have boats suitable for the type of fishing you want to do, blue water or mangrove & everything in between, it is all available for your enjoyment, but stay on the boat unless clearly instructed otherwise by your guide or operator.
+They have boats suitable for the type of fishing you want to do, blue water or mangrove & everything in between, it is all available for your enjoyment but stay on the boat unless clearly instructed otherwise by your guide or operator.

 - Slip, slop, slap is a good philosophy in the north.
 Wear a shirt/top, a hat and sunscreen, carry adequate water with you when away from camp or your hotel.
 It is easy to dehydrate in the heat.